DIMO-Network/set/README.md

-A basic set type, a struct with an unexported map field.
-It is not safe for concurrenct use, but it is safe to use without having been initialized:
+A basic set type, backed by a struct with an unexported map field.
+It is not safe for concurrent use, but it is safe to use without it having been initialized:

 ```go
 var s Set[int]